EddyVerbruggen/nativescript-plugin-firebase/docs/DATABASE.md

 Some key notes:

+The DataSnapshot returned is vastly different from the native api's snapshot!
+Please follow the web api docs to see what you can do with the datasnapshot returned.
+Note that Datasnapshot.ref() is yet implemented.

+`Query.on()` does not accept a cancelCallbackOrContext.
+Similar to the native api, check if result.error is true before continuing.

+`once("eventType")` behaves differently on Android and iOS.
+On Android once only works with an eventType of `value` whereas iOS will work with all the eventTypes like `child_added, child_removed` etc.

 `off("eventType")` will remove all listeners for "eventType" at the given path.
 So you do not need to call `off()` the same number of times you call `on()`.
 Listeners for all eventTypes will be removed if no eventType is provided.

+Filters (`equalTo, startAt, endAt, LimitBy`, etc) should be used with a sort.
+If not, you may not get the result expected.
-Filters (equalTo, starAt, endAt, LimitBy, etc) are only usable after you chain it with a sort.
-(While Firebase exposes these without doing a sort, your callback is never called).
-Think about it, if you apply equalTo without an orderBy what are you checking key, value, priority ???
+If you apply equalTo without an orderBy what are you checking for (key, value, priority)?

+When using `equalTo, startAt or endAt` chained with `orderByKey()`, you MUST make sure they are all strings.
+Otherwise expect an exception to be thrown.

-DO NOT try to apply more than one orderBy to the same query as this will throw (follows the api)
+DO NOT try to apply more than one orderBy to the same query as this will crash the application (follows the api)
 ```typescript
   const bad = firebaseWebApi.database().ref(path).orderByKey();
   bad.orderByValue();  // <------ will throw here!